-The DECE has started a Dual Language Learner (DLL) intiative using CCDFfunds for a bilingual quality coach position through the CCR&R Network contract with USC-College of Education.
+The DECE has started a Dual Language Learner (DLL) intiative using CCDFfunds for a bilingual quality coach position through the CCR&RNetwork contract with USC-College of Education.
 This individual provides assistance to families with limited English proficiency to acquire child care assistance and local appropriate child care arrangements.
 This individual is also responsible for outreach with family serving organizations and groups to provide information regarding quality child care and financial assistance for DLL families.
 The LA contracts with an organization that provides interpretation and translation services in over 100 languages upon request.

 2.1.2 Check the strategies the Lead Agency or partners utilize to provide outreach and services to eligible families with a person(s) with a disability.
 Check all that apply.
+Effective Date: 10/01/2018

-Applications and public informational materials available in Braille and other communication formats for access by individuals with disabilities V Websites that are accessible (e.g. Section 508 of the Rehabilitation Act) V Caseworkers with specialized training/experience in working with individuals with disabilities V Ensuring accessibility of environments and activities for all children V Partnerships with state and local programs and associations focused on disability-related topics and issues Partnerships with parent associations, support groups, and parent-to-parent support groups, including the Individuals with Disabilities Education Act (IDEA) federally funded Parent Training and Information Centers V Partnerships with state and local IDEA Part B, Section 619 and Part C providers and agencies Availability and/or access to specialized services (e.g. mental health, behavioral specialists, therapists) to address the needs of all children V Other.
+Applications and public informational materials available in Braille and other communication formats for access by individuals with disabilities ✓ Websites that are accessible (e.g. Section 508 of the Rehabilitation Act) ☑ Ensuring accessibility of environments and activities for all children Partnerships with state and local programs and associations focused on disability-related topics and issues Partnerships with parent associations, support groups, and parent-to-parent support groups, including the Individuals with Disabilities Education Act (IDEA) federally funded Parent Training and Information Centers Partnerships with state and local IDEA Part B, Section 619 and Part C providers and agencies Availability and/or access to specialized services (e.g. mental health, behavioral specialists, therapists) to address the needs of all children ▼ Other.